stevebeer/openvpn-server/README.md

 After the server-side setup is finished and the machine rebooted, you may use the MakeOVPN script to generate the .ovpn profiles you will import on each of your client machines.
-To generate your first client profile, execute the openvpnsetup script once again and choose option 02 in the menu, or else make the script MakeOVPN.sh executable and run it.
+To generate your first client profile, execute the openvpnsetup script once again and choose option 02 in the menu, or else make sure the script MakeOVPN.sh is executable and run it.

 You will be prompted to enter a name for your client.
 Pick anything you like and hit 'enter'.
 You will be asked to enter a pass phrase for the client key - you'll be asked twice, so you won't